gvwilson/fiction/iffy/index.md

 *Like Nova Zembla,
 what China wanted in exchange was anything old and trivial.
-Sometimes the two cold minds fought fierce little battles.
+Sometimes the two cold minds fought fierce little battles over a motorcycle or a stash of vintage clothing still wrapped in protective plastic.
 War machines would tear at each other, then freeze mid-strike or wander away according to strategic calculations that nothing made of meat would ever understand.
 And sometimes,
 like the gods of old,
-they talked to people in their dreams.*
+it made bargains with people that were more than they seemed.*

 </section>